hbc/dc_2016_04/lessons/02_the_filesystem.md

 works its way forward.
 If you are at the end of the file and search the word, `less` will not find it.
 You need to go to the beginning of the file and search.

-For instance, let's search for the sequence `GTGCGGG` in our file.
+For instance, let's search for the sequence `GTTGATC` in our file.
 You can see that we go right to that sequence and can see what it looks like.